11 of the best pies in regional Victoria

 5 Abeckett St, Inverloch

 If you're a fan of pastry al pollo, the chicken pie at Paul the Pieman in Inverloch is a tasty addition to the Gippsland two-handed sanga scene.
-Plus, RACV members receive 10 per cent of purchases.
+Plus, RACV members receive 10 per cent off purchases.

-Hunting for the perfect pie is tiresome work.
+Hunting for the perfect pie is tiring work.
 Take your time eating your way around Victoria's country pubs and bakeries with discounts on accommodation at RACV Resorts.
 From the Mornington Peninsula to Torquay, Inverloch to the Goldfields, RACV Members get 25 per cent off stays.